-This is because on short haul Avios Point British Airways redemptions no fuel surcharge is levied and as such taxes are predominantly incurred at the London end.
+This is because on short-haul, Avios-point British Airways redemptions no fuel surcharge is levied and as such taxes are predominantly incurred at the London end.
 This is mainly Air Passenger Duty.
-Some overseas airports do not charge these levies and as such it’s possible to reduce tax redemption costs.
+Some overseas airports do not charge these levies, so it’s possible to reduce tax redemption costs.

 Let’s say you’re planning on a trip to Los Angeles during the Easter Holidays.
-A return flight to LAX in Easter Holidays would require 150,000 Avios Points and a further £577 in fuel surcharges and taxes.
+A return flight to LAX in the Easter Holidays would require 150,000 Avios points and a further £577 in fuel surcharges and taxes.

-Compare this to the same return flights from Madrid to Los Angeles which you only require 102,000 Avios of Points and £209 taxes.
-Based on the Avios Points value we calculated earlier this Avios saving could be in the region of £480!
+Compare this to the same return flights from Madrid to Los Angeles, for which you only require 102,000 Avios points and £209 taxes.
+Based on the Avios points value we calculated earlier this Avios saving could be in the region of £480!

-It’s a similar storey for Aer Lingus as well so make sure you check both when booking your next holiday using Avios Points.
+It’s a similar story for Aer Lingus as well so make sure you check both when booking your next holiday using Avios points.

 The Iberia redemption tariff differs to British Airways and as such there’s some interesting arbitrage opportunities.
 I’ve set out below a table of Avios redemptions required for BA and Iberia Off-Peak travel in Economy and Business.

-Now the first thing you’ll notice is that economy in Iberia uses more Avios Points than British Airways.
-However where I’d strongly recommend focusing is on the Business Class flights from Zone 4-9.
+Now the first thing you’ll notice is that Economy in Iberia uses more Avios points than British Airways.
+However where I’d strongly recommend focusing is on the Business-Class flights from zones 4-9.

-As Iberia does not charge the same taxes as British Airways, it’s possible to reduce costs by starting your long haul journey Spain.
-You’ll need to transfer your avios points across to Iberia Plus to redeem this benefit and you should note that the account has to have been active for at least 90 days.
+As Iberia does not charge the same taxes as British Airways, it’s possible to reduce costs by starting your long-haul journey in Spain.
+You’ll need to transfer your Avios points across to Iberia Plus to redeem this benefit and you should note that the account has to have been active for at least 90 days.

 Again the previous Madrid to LAX is a good example.
 If you were to book the same return flight through BA.com you’d incur total fuel surcharges and taxes of £427 however as we saw above, using Iberia.com you can reduce these costs by a staggering £218.